Sijo: Structure and comparison to traditional sijo

 Modern sijo is a further developed upon and expanded category of Korean vernacular poetry also known as sijo.
-The original style that was developed and used prior to the 20th century is referred to as p’yǒng sijo.
+The original style that was developed and used prior to the 20th century is referred to as p'yŏng sijo.
 This new style first emerged during 'The open-door period' (개화기) (1876) and continued on to flourish during The Empire of Korea (1897–1910), Japanese Colonial Period (1910–1945), and even still is written today.
 It refers only to the written form.
-Modern sijo is generally structured the same as p’yǒng sijo with three line poems consisting of various amounts of syllables per foot.
+Modern sijo is generally structured the same as p'yŏng sijo with three line poems consisting of various amounts of syllables per foot.
 However, there are still several key differences between the two.
-The first being that modern sijo all have titles whereas none of the p’yǒng sijo did.
-Also given that sijo creation and literature in general was exclusive to the yangban class, p’yǒng sijo often used a lot of references to Chinese classics as well as focusing on the rhythm that it would be sung to as they were originally songs that were written down later on.
+The first being that modern sijo all have titles whereas none of the p'yŏng sijo did.
+Also given that sijo creation and literature in general was exclusive to the yangban class, p'yŏng sijo often used a lot of references to Chinese classics as well as focusing on the rhythm that it would be sung to as they were originally songs that were written down later on.
 Modern sijo was the product of literature becoming more widespread and available to the populace so it became filled with more wit, humor, and everyday life experiences.
 The rhythm also was not fixed as they were not focused on the performance aspect as it originally was.
-Instead of using Chinese characters or references to Tang Dynasty classics, more colloquial language became the norm.
+Instead of using Chinese characters or references to Tang dynasty classics, more colloquial language became the norm.
 Also, the above-mentioned structure of three lines generally stayed the same, rather than just writing one standalone sijo, modern sijo can go on for much longer and in most cases often does so.
-On top of this, although there was never a standard syllable count for p’yǒng sijo, in general each foot seem to be shorter than those in modern sijo.
-Overall, modern sijo became more free in style and departed in many ways from p’yǒng sijo.
+On top of this, although there was never a standard syllable count for p'yŏng sijo, in general each foot seem to be shorter than those in modern sijo.
+Overall, modern sijo became more free in style and departed in many ways from p'yŏng sijo.